Can We Really "Have It All"?

 She started the email with what she’s been up to, then asked “Janelle, can we really have it all?”
 WOW.

 I stared at the question for a while.
 I’m sure she didn’t mean for it to have such a profound effect on me (or maybe she did) but I had to stop and really consider the meaning behind her question.
-Firstly, it suggests she is struggling with something right now and/or feeling overwhelmed, and I’m sure she come and see me to work it out, but it really is a big question.
+Firstly, it suggests that, like some of us in May 2020, she is struggling with all the changes she's experiencing and/or feeling overwhelmed.

-It stuck in my mind all week.
+It stuck in my mind for days.
 Can we really have it all?
 What is "all" anyway?

-Is having it all a partner, kids, uplifting career or business, wealth, spirituality, social life and your health?
+Is Having It All a partner, kids, uplifting career or business, wealth and prosperity, spirituality, social life and amazing health?

-Is having it all being a stay home mum, attending soccer trials and art camps?
+Is Having It All being a stay home parent, attending soccer trials and art camps?

 The truth is no one has a storybook perfect life.
 But what some have is an acceptance of their journey, peace with their current situation, openness to personal growth and a desire to learn and aspire for more.